redislabs-training/training-geo-public/README.md

 1. The previously fetched city coordinates can be leveraged for finding close-by breweries.
 2. You will also need to use the distance variable (dist), which was passed over as a request parameter.
 The distance is considered to be in miles.
 3. Please construct your command in a way that ...
-    1. you are NOT fetching the exact distance of resulting brewery.
+    1. You are NOT fetching the exact distance of resulting brewery.
-    2. you are fetching the coordinates of a resulting brewery.
+    2. You are fetching the coordinates of a resulting brewery.
-    3. a maximum of 10 breweries are returned (it might be otherwise hard to  draw more than 10 on a map).
+    3. A maximum of 10 breweries are returned (it might be otherwise hard to draw more than 10 on a map).
 4. The result-set should be assigned to the variable ‘brewcoords’.

 ### Task 5 - Retrieve brewery details